Security Deposit Rules in Bahrain

 • Your landlord has made deductions you disagree with.

-• Get a receipt when paying the deposit and ensure the amount is stated in the lease.
+• Get a written receipt when paying the deposit, and ensure the exact amount is recorded in the lease.

-• Take dated photos of the property at move-in and move-out to document its condition.
+• Take dated photos and video of the property at move-in and move-out — document every room, appliance, and any pre-existing damage.

-• Request an itemised list of any deductions from your deposit.
+• At move-out, request an itemised list of any deductions with supporting receipts.

-• If the landlord refuses to return the deposit without cause, send a written demand and then file a claim in court.
+• If the landlord refuses to return the deposit without valid cause, send a formal written demand, then file with RERA or the Minor Civil Court.

 What should you NOT do?

-• Do not pay a deposit in cash without a receipt — always get written proof.
+• Do not pay a deposit in cash without a receipt — always get written acknowledgment of the payment.

-• Do not skip the move-in inspection — documenting pre-existing damage protects your deposit.
+• Do not skip the move-in inspection — documenting pre-existing issues protects your deposit at move-out.

-• Do not withhold last month's rent as a substitute for the deposit unless agreed in writing.
+• Do not withhold last month's rent as a substitute for the deposit unless this is explicitly agreed in writing.

 You came here to know your rights — help someone else know theirs.